-At this time, you can add your eligible dependents to TRS-Care coverage.
-They would be enrolled in the appropriate plan based on their Medicare status.
-For example, if your spouse isn't eligible for Medicare yet, he or she would be enrolled in the TRS-Care Standard plan.
+For example, if your spouse isn't eligible for Medicare yet, he or she would be enrolled in the TRS-Care Standard plan, while you would be covered by the TRS-Care Medicare Advantage plan.

 If you're applying for disability retirement, TRS will send you a TRS-Care enrollment packet if your disability retirement is approved.